elianeroosli/mimic-fairness-generalizability-casestudy/README.md

 - `notebooks`: Relevant Jupyter notebooks
 - `slurm_jobs`: SLURM scripts for training the models

-Detailed usage instructions for for how to create benchmark cohorts, use the model architectures and analyze the output can be found in the README's of the corresponding folders and subfolders.
+Detailed usage instructions for how to create benchmark cohorts, use the model architectures and analyze the output can be found in the README's of the corresponding folders and subfolders.